Moa Romanova: The Fanzine On tour

-Romanova's friends artist Sarah Klang and musician Åsa Söderquist, from the band Shitkid, often appear as characters in her comics.
+Romanova's friends artist Sarah Klang and musician Åsa Söderquist, from the band ShitKid, often appear as characters in her comics.
 She has also made music videos and album covers for them.
-In 2020, she released the fanzine On tour, about when she joined Shitkid's tour through Europe.
+In 2020, she released the fanzine On tour, about when she joined ShitKid's tour through Europe.
 Along with the fanzine, a collection of prints and merch was also launched in collaboration with the fashion store Aplace.

-The graphical novel På Glid
+The graphic novel Buff Soul

-In the spring of 2022, she released her second graphic novel På glid (Off the Rails), which deals with friendship, addiction, and a desire for security.
-Like On tour, the novel takes place during a tour with the punk duo Shitkid, this time in the United States.
+In the spring of 2022, she released her second graphic novel Buff Soul (På glid), which deals with friendship, addiction, and a desire for security.
+Like On tour, the novel takes place during a tour with the punk duo ShitKid, this time in the United States.
 Life on tour quickly becomes destructive with alcohol, sex and drugs.

 The novel was well received, especially in terms of aesthetics.
 "It is alternately mangalike, eighties-scented and psychedelic, both grotesque and very aesthetically pleasing." wrote, for example, the reviewer in Dagens Nyheter.

 Romanova had originally intended to follow up her debut novel with an adventure novel set along the High Coast.
 She described it as "Nancy Drew on Ketamine."

 Romanova lives in Stockholm with her boyfriend Sebastian Murphy, lead singer of the band Viagra Boys.